bookofproofs/bookofproofs.github.io/_sources/history/18th-century/simpson.md

 6. Developed the Simpson Line, a special line in regards to conic sections.
 7. Was among the first to use symbols to represent the operators of algebra.

 Born 20 August 1710, Market Bosworth, Leicestershire, England.
-Died 14 May1761, Market Bosworth, Leicestershire, England.
+Died 14 May 1761, Market Bosworth, Leicestershire, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Simpson/)